Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 More photos of Cactus Point.

-7. Spot A Raja Brooke At The Butterfly Farm Cameron Highlands
+8. Spot A Raja Brooke At A Butterfly Farm

 The Butterfly Farm houses many species of butterfly (like the Raja Brooke) in the butterfly enclosure.